Discrete dynamics and differentiable stacks: Introduction

 We include application of our results to concrete simple examples, to illustrate the power of our results, and also to keep the paper readable for a broad audience, specially dynamicists and geometers that are not familiarized with the notion of stack.
 We derive a classification by Morita classes of the irrational rotations of the circle, which is a geometric version of a celebrated theorem by Rieffel \cite{r} in the context of $C^\ast$-algebras.
 We also classify hyperbolic toral automorphisms by computing their stacky fundamental group.
 Finally we revisit the classification of lens spaces, illustrating that even when the orbit space of a dynamics is a manifold, its orbit stack retains extra information.

 {\bf Organization.} We give a self-contained introduction to Lie groupoids in section 2, discuss the groupoids arising from actions of discrete groups on connected manifolds on section 3, and review the lifting of a dynamics to the universal covering space in section 4.
 Section 5 and 6 are devoted to our two fundamental theorems, the characterization of the Morita morphisms, and the representation of fractions using the universal cover, respectively.
 We link our work with the general theory of coverings of stacks in section 7, providing independent proofs, and commenting on the existing bibliography.
-The last section 8 discuss four concrete examples: irrational rotations on the circle, hyperbolic toral automorphism, periodic dynamics and orbifolds, and lens spaces.
+Then in section 8 we introduced the characteristic class of a dynamics.
+The last section 9 discusses four concrete examples: irrational rotations on the circle, hyperbolic toral automorphism, periodic dynamics and orbifolds, and lens spaces.

 {\bf Acknowledgements.} We thank H. Bursztyn, P. Carrasco, R. Exel and M. Shub for several conversations during the development of this project, IMPA for providing an excelent environment for our meetings, and CNPq and FAPERJ for finantial support.